 Think about the things a journalist must do each day:

-assess if the hundreds of stories they've received are worth writing about,
+- Assess if the hundreds of stories they've received are worth writing about,

-distill the stories they select into ones that readers will want to read and
+- Distil the stories they select into ones that readers will want to read and

-make the stories entertaining to read so people come back to read more.
+- Make the stories entertaining to read so people come back to read more.

 If you fail to make it clear what you are announcing and engage a journalist then your release will hit the reject pile faster than you can say coverage.
 So what can you do?